Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Alternatively, you can store the battery and a spare battery there, leaving the headlamp in your backpack.

 Do you carry a candle and matches/lighter?
-Most snowshoers don't.
+Most snowshoers don't unless they are also winter camping.

 General snowshoeing gear guide